SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 - filepaths are normalized to Unix-style forward slashes.
 SWTOR's internal conventions regarding paths are such a horror show that we might as well follow Python's).
 - If the files belong to an assets extraction's 'resources' folder, their paths are made relative to it by starting at its 'art' subdirectory (without an initial forward slash).

+`anims_names`, at this moment, only reports the name of a successfully imported animation (or "action", in Blender's animation data parlance) by the SWTOR .jba animation import option.
+There are thoughts about making that importer be able to import and apply multiple animations at once.

 # Current state of the project.

 * .jba Animation Import (**32 bit-only**) works correctly, mostly.
-It's issues are:
+Its issues are:
+  * **'Facial bones' keyframes work very badly or not at all**.
+Their importing is disabled by default.
-  * **`ad_`-prefixed additive animations don't work**.
+  * **`ad_`-prefixed additive animations don't work at all**.
+They turn the characters into puddles of flesh.
-  * **There seems to be a long standing bug** (since the importer's creation, maybe) **that makes turns bigger than 360º glitch**: it can be seen in some of the Twi'lek dances.
+   * **It's not clear, but there seems to be a bug that makes turns bigger than 360º glitch**: it can be seen in some of the Twi'lek dances, but not in other full turn ones.
+It might be just a faulty animation (Twi'lek are kinda cursed a species in several ways 😅😓: UV issues, neck seams, materials discontinuities…)
-  * **Some animations' bone translation data comes up exaggerated, leading to too elongated limbs**.
-There is a ZG SWTOR Tools that eliminates it and leaves only the rotations, although that might require some touching up to avoid self-intersections (which is a small cost for simple poses).
+   * **Many animations' bone translation data comes up exaggerated, leading to too elongated limbs**.
+There is a **ZG SWTOR Tools Add-on** tool that deletes the translations and leaves only the rotations, although applying it might require some touching up to avoid limbs intersecting the rest of the body  (which is a small cost for simple poses).
+   * We are looking at allowing for selecting multiple animation files and concatenating them.
+   * Needing an Active armature object when called from code is a bother.
+We'll see about adding a target object parameter to simplify scripting batch animation imports.

-* .clo Physics Import (**32 bit-only**) doesn't work as intended, but the seeds of a simpler physics-driven bones importer is there if we work on it.
+* .clo Physics Import (**32 bit-only**) doesn't work as intended (it tries to apply Blender's cloth simulations to the relevant polygons but it fails to set the correct pinning), but the seeds of a simpler physics-driven bones importer is there if we work on it.